-- (a) Regular full-time and part-time employees who work at least thirty (30) hours a week are eligible to take parental leave for the birth or adoption of a child. - (b) The leave is available to both parents, regardless of gender, for up to one (1) year from the time of the birth, or the earlier of the date of adoption or adoption leave commencement. - (c) Employees are eligible for a maximum of twelve (12) weeks of parental leave.
-This period does not include the employee's sick time.
-This provision shall be subject to the 2023 economic opener. - (d) Parental leave may be used on an intermittent basis for up to one (1) year from the time of the birth, or the earlier of the date of adoption or adoption leave commencement. - (e) Employees are expected to notify their manager and HR of their parental leave plans as soon as reasonably possible but not less than four (4) weeks in advance of their anticipated date of leave. - (f) Employees taking parental leave within one (1) year of beginning employment at stac are expected to continue working at stac for at least one (1) year.
-If such employee leaves within one (1) year of employment, they agree to pay the lesser of 6 weeks' worth of salary or the balance of weeks of salary remaining until a full year of employment is completed back to the company.
+- (a) Regular full-time and part-time employees who work at least twenty (20) hours a week are eligible to take parental leave for the birth or adoption of a child. - (b) The leave is available to both parents, regardless of gender, for up to one (1) year from the time of the birth, or the earlier of the date of adoption or adoption leave commencement. - (c) Employees are eligible for a maximum of twelve (12) weeks of paid parental leave.
+This period does not include the employee's sick time. - (d) Parental leave may be used on an intermittent basis for up to one (1) year from the time of the birth, or the earlier of the date of adoption or adoption leave commencement. - (e) Employees are expected to notify their manager and HR of their parental leave plans as soon as reasonably possible but not less than four (4) weeks in advance of their anticipated date of leave. - (f) Employees taking parental leave within one (1) year of beginning employment are expected to continue working for at least one (1) year.
+If such employee leaves within one (1) year of employment, they agree to pay the lesser of 6 weeks' worth of salary or the balance of weeks of salary remaining until a full year of employment is completed back to the Employer.